sap-tutorials/Tutorials/tutorials/cp-aibus-dc-swagger-ui/cp-aibus-dc-swagger-ui.md

 ![Classification Result](classification-result-response.png)

-Go ahead and upload other PDF documents to see the outcome.
+Go ahead and upload other documents to see the outcome.
 Just note that there is a limited amount of documents that you can classify using a trial account.
 Find the trial account input limits for Document Classification [here](https://help.sap.com/viewer/ca60cd2ed44f4261a3ae500234c46f37/SHIP/en-US/baeb1924c84343158f483d82b21bd6a4.html).

 Congratulations, you have now successfully used our machine learning model to classify business documents, namely invoice, payment advices and purchase orders.